thescouser89/build-finder/README.md

 ## Usage

-To see the available options, execute the command `java -jar target/koji-build-finder-<version>-jar-with-dependencies.jar --help`, where `<version>` is the Koji Build Finder version.
+To see the available options, execute the command `java -jar target/build-finder-<version>.jar --help`, where `<version>` is the Build Finder version.
 The options are as follows:

-    Usage: koji-build-finder [OPTIONS] FILE...
+    Usage: build-finder [OPTIONS] FILE...
-    Finds builds in Koji.
+    Finds builds in Koji and PNC.
           FILE...
 One or more files.
       -a, --archive-type=STRING  Add a Koji archive type to check.
                                    Default: [jar, xml, pom, so, dll, dylib]